Nastenkj/Nastenkj/README.md

 ## 💼 Work Experience

-### 🎓 University "LETI" / Junior Frontend development | February 2025 - November 2025
+### 🎓 University "LETI" / Junior Frontend development and Business Analytics | February 2025 - November 2025
 - 🌟 WDevelopment of a web application for university access and control.
 - 🌟 Conducted interviews and meetings with the customer, clarified business requirements
 - 🌟 Created use cases, usage scenarios, prototypes, and interface layouts